nestorSag/mlops-lite/README.md

 ### Specifying computational requirements

-You can add a `resource-requirements.json` file in `ml-projects/<my-project>` with the following format to specify the computational requirements of your training job:
+You can create a `resource-requirements.json` file in `config/<my-project>/` with the following format to specify the computational requirements of your training job:

 ```json
 [